porter-finance/v1-core/spec/stateMachine.md

 ## Not created

-- Allowed addresses can create a bond and move to "Unpaid and not matured"
+- Allowed addresses can create a bond and move to "Not fully paid and not matured"

-## Unpaid and not matured
+## Not fully paid and not matured

-- When maturity date passes move to "unpaid and matured"
+- When maturity date passes move to "Not fully paid and matured"
-- Owner can fully repay and move to "Fully paid and not matured"
+- Owner can fully pay and move to "Fully paid and not matured"

 ## Fully paid and not matured

 - When maturity date passes move to "Fully paid and matured"

-## Unpaid and matured (Defaulted)
+## Not fully paid and matured

 - This state is terminal (no more transitions are possible)